BhagyashriJagdale/Playwright-Js/README.md

 npm install
 ```

-## Project Structure
-├── tests/ │ └── submitFormTest.test.js # Test file containing form submission tests ├── POM/ │ └── FormPage.js # Page Object Model for form interactions └── README.md

-Running Tests
+## Running Tests

-To run the tests:
+# To run the tests:
 npx playwright test

-To run tests in headed mode (with browser visible):
-npx playwright test --headed

-To run tests in debug mode:
-npx playwright test --debug

-Dependencies
+## Dependencies

-@playwright/test: For browser automation and testing
+- @playwright/test: For browser automation and testing.

-Additional dependencies can be found in package.json
+- Additional dependencies can be found in package.json

-Notes
+## Notes

-The test targets the URL: https://demoqa.com/automation-practice-form
+- The test targets the URL: https://demoqa.com/automation-practice-form.

-Make sure you have a stable internet connection when running the tests.
+- Make sure you have a stable internet connection when running the tests.
-The Page Object Model (FormPage.js) needs to be properly implemented with all required method